wlav/cppyy/doc/source/installation.rst

 what is active in the PCH.
 In principle, you can also change the C++ language standard by setting the appropriate flag on ``EXTRA_CLING_ARGS`` and rebuilding the PCH.
-Howeve, if done at this stage, that disables some automatic conversion for C++ types that were introduced after C++11 (such as string_view and optional).
+However, if done at this stage, that disables some automatic conversion for C++ types that were introduced after C++11 (such as string_view and optional).

 If you want multiple PCHs living side-by-side, you can generate them